Sebastian: It's from Long Island.

 - Yours, Mine, and Ours has a scene where Helen comes over to meet Frank's children, and orders a light screwdriver.
 Three of his sons, wanting to play a joke on her, spike her drink with extra alcohol, without knowing that each other is doing so.
 She becomes extremely drunk in the next scene, and Frank later comments that she was lucky she didn't die from such a concoction.

 - In Anne of Green Gables, Anne gives her friend Diana what she thinks is raspberry cordial.
-Anne herself doesn't drink it, so she doesn't realize Diana's been chugging currant wine.
+Anne herself doesn't drink it (and a stuffy nose prevents olfactory identification), so she doesn't realize Diana's been chugging currant wine.
+Diana gets very drunk as a result, and this incident makes Diana's mother forbid Anne from being friends with her until Anne redeems herself by treating Diana's little sister when she's ill with croup.

 - Bill tries to get out of Morris dancing at the next village festival in exchange for helping Peggy Kitchen get rid of the archaeologist in Aunt Dimity Digs In.
 Peggy offers mead judging as a less time-consuming alternative; when Bill protests that he knows nothing about mead, she has publican Dick Peacock offer him samples—of twelve different kinds of mead.
 Derek Harris has to persuade Bill off the pub floor, off Bill's bicycle, and into his pickup truck to get Bill home.
 Next morning, Bill is still green about the gills and occasionally vomiting, and Derek's wife Emma brings homemade thyme honey and strawberry leaf tea for his hangover.